mediafoundation/media-sdk/README.md

-# media-sdk

-The media sdk is a collection of tools for working with media protocol's contracts.
-It is written in javascript and uses the [viem](https://viem.sh/) library for contract interactions.
-Provides a simple interface for interacting with the media protocol contracts.
+The Media SDK is a comprehensive toolkit for interacting with Media Protocol's contracts.
+Developed in JavaScript, it leverages the [viem](https://viem.sh/) library for seamless contract interactions, offering a straightforward interface for engaging with the Media Protocol contracts.

+**Important Note:** Contract addresses are subject to change.
+Always ensure to refer to the official documentation for the latest and valid contract addresses before any interaction.

 ## Installation